IDMNYU/DM6193-Web-Studio-SU15/assignments/dm6193_learning_logs.md

 <li>Other Web Technologies (as applicable to your project)</li>
 </ul>

-Identify (name, URL, sections, etc.) at least one tutorial you did, and answer the following questions.
+<b>Identify (name, URL, sections, etc.)</b> at least one tutorial you did, and answer the following questions.
 <ul>
 <li>Instances where you achieved clarity or experienced fragments of knowledge falling into place in your learning.</li>
 <li>Instances where you did NOT achieve clarity and why.
 What can you do to aid your understanding?</li>